 ARTICLE VII ASSESSMENTS

 Section 1 – Assessments: A per capita tax on the assessable membership of the councils as of April 1, as shown by the records of the Supreme Secretary, in an amount to be determined by the Utah State Council, shall annually be levied to defray its expenses.
 These expenses are to include the cost of a statewide liability insurance policy.
+The Utah State Council shall approve assessments from the convention floor based on recommendations of the Audit Committee for approval of the Utah State fraternal year operating budget.

 Section 2 – Honorary Life Members: The Utah State Council shall not access Subordinate Councils for Honorary Life Members.

 Section 3 – When Payable: All assessments levied by the Utah State Council shall, unless otherwise ordered by the State Officers, be due and payable within sixty (60) days after receipt of billing.
-The State Secretary shall submit billing on 1 July of each year.
+The State Secretary shall submit billing by 1 July of each year.

 ARTICLE VIII FINANCES